With the new year right around the corner, we’re excited to take a peek at the best New Year resolutions for real estate agents.

 4. Publish One Blog Post Per Week

 Considering the insane benefits of blogging, I am blown away by how few real estate agents take advantage of this (basically free!) method of marketing.
 Too few agents have the patience to blog consistently for long enough to see the benefits.
-Which is great news for the few agents who are willing to go the distance!
+This is great news for the few agents who are willing to go the distance!

 You might be thinking, but this isn’t a relevant metric.
 Just because I blog doesn’t mean I’ll generate clients from it.
 And you’re right.
 Blogging is a long-term strategy and won’t necessarily produce needle-moving results in just one year.
-Your first year, you might only see a few new leads from your blog, but the more you blog, the more content you give Google to index.
+In your first year, you might only see a few new leads from your blog, but the more you blog, the more content you give Google to index.
 And two years from now, you could be the top search result when people Google something like “moving to Springfield”.
 It just takes a little strategy and a lot of patience.

 5. Add a New Income Stream to the Business

-With the next recession on the horizon, now is the time to diversify your real estate business’ income.
+With the next recession on the horizon, now is the time to diversify your real estate business income.

 The trick is to add an income stream that will be relevant to your real estate clients so you can continue building your sphere while bringing in recession-proof income.